xinkjs/xink/README.md

 - [ ] CLI tool to setup project
 - [ ] docs site

-## Route Types

-xink uses the [xin](https://github.com/xinkjs/xin) URL router, which was forked from @medleyjs/router.
-However, since xink is designed for directory-based routing, we use brackets to define special route segments for parameters, etc.

-xin's currently supported route types, in order of match priority:
-- static: `/hello/there/world`
-- specific: `/hello/miss-[name]`
-- matcher: `/hello/[name=word]` (where 'word' references a function, which tests if the value of the `name` parameter matches)
-- dynamic: `/hello/[name]`
-- rest: `/hello/[...rest]` (essentially a wildcard, but must be at the end of a route)

 ## Setup

 Create a new project, then install Vite v6 and xink as dev dependencies.